DimBik/DimBik/README.md

 **_Tab 3: Multivariate Analysis_**

 The third tab is dedicated to multivariate analysis with scatter plots.
 The user can select different combination of variables and explore relationships between them.
-The radius of each point on the scatter plot varies according to the value of the selected variable (ie. Likes) and the colour of each point shows the sentiment score.
+The radius of each point on the scatter plot varies according to the value of the selected variable (e.g. Likes) and the colour of each point shows the sentiment score.
 The user can also apply different transformations on the data.
 This tab provides a useful tool for in-depth data analysis and the tab is shown below.

 ![tab3](/Photos/tab3.png)